itsoctotv/how-do-i-develop-with-zephyr-1nce-blueprints/howto.md

 #!/bin/bash

 # Replace <YOUR_TOKEN_HERE> with the generated token!
+# Replace <YOUR_DEVICE_ID_HERE> with the ICCID of your SIM Card!

-curl -X 'POST' 'https://api.1nce.com/management-api/v1/integrate/devices/8988228066614769819/actions/UDP' -H 'accept: application/json' -H 'Authorization: Bearer <YOUR_TOKEN_HERE>' -H 'Content-Type: application/json' -d '{
+curl -X 'POST' 'https://api.1nce.com/management-api/v1/integrate/devices/<YOUR_DEVICE_ID_HERE/actions/UDP' -H 'accept: application/json' -H 'Authorization: Bearer <YOUR_TOKEN_HERE>' -H 'Content-Type: application/json' -d '{
   "payload": "This is a sample string.", "payloadType": "STRING",
   "port": 3000,